Elliot Reid: Peculiarities

 When first introduced, Elliot was portrayed as socially awkward and hyper-competitive, but her personality was modified slightly by the second episode.
 According to Chalke, her character was shown to totally lack "social skills."
-She is characterised as a chatterbox who puts her foot in her mouth at every conceivable opportunity (in "My Mentor," she asks an overweight woman, "When's the baby due?" and accidentally insults Turk's Jehovah's Witness mother by describing people of that faith as "crazed, annoying busybodies").
+She is characterized as a chatterbox who puts her foot in her mouth at every conceivable opportunity (in "My Mentor," she asks an overweight woman, "When's the baby due?" and accidentally insults Turk's Jehovah's Witness mother by describing people of that faith as "crazed, annoying busybodies").
 According to J.D. and various patients, her bedside manner is cold and mechanical, although in later seasons she is shown to bond with several patients.
 Her bedside manner (or lack thereof) is part of the reason that Dr. Cox decides to split the role of chief resident between her and the more sensitive J.D. (saying the two of them together would make "one barely passable doctor/Labradoodle").

 Elliot is frequently shown telling "inspirational stories" to fellow staff and patients that invariably ended with someone committing suicide.
 "My Happy Place" has become the expected result of any story she begins.
 In the episode "My Fishbowl," she admits that she tried to kill herself as a teenager by filling her pockets with rocks and walking into a lake like her favorite author, Virginia Woolf.
 However, the attempt failed when someone rowing a boat in the lake accidentally struck her on the head with an oar.

 In Season 3, Elliot undergoes a notable transformation; she begins dressing and grooming herself in a more sexually provocative manner and adopts a somewhat more assertive and self-assured personality.
 This was the result of a directive from NBC's marketing department, which wanted the show to have a sexier female star for the network's coveted young male demographic.
 A short feature on the Season 3 DVD set titled "The New Elliot" explained the reasons for the makeover and the response it engendered from Chalke and the show's writers.

 Chalke, speaking about her character, has noted how much Elliot changed through the run of Scrubs.
 At the start of the series, Elliot was a competitive and independent person until she realized that she needed the help and support of her co-workers.
 Chalke said that Elliot's transformation in the episode "My Own American Girl" did not really help her life, and that Elliot was still "on a never-ending journey to find respect [in Season 4], and now she's a lot more confident and together."